pqrs-org/Karabiner-archived/README.md

 System requirements
 -------------------

-Mac OS X 10.6 or higher with 64-bit kernel.
+Mac OS X 10.9 or higher.

-* If you require KeyRemap4MacBook for OS X 10.6 or 10.7 with 32-bit kernel, use KeyRemap4MacBook 8.4.0.
+* If you require KeyRemap4MacBook for OS X 10.6 - 10.8, use KeyRemap4MacBook 8.4.0.
-* If you require KeyRemap4MacBook for Mac OS X 10.4.x or 10.5.x, use KeyRemap4MacBook 5.1.0.
+* If you require KeyRemap4MacBook for OS X 10.4 - 10.5, use KeyRemap4MacBook 5.1.0.

 How to build